-He does not have any family relationship with any Director and/or major shareholder of the Company and there is no business arrangement with the Company in which he has a personal interest.
-He attended all the Board Meetings held in the financial year ended 31 December 2022.
+She does not have any family relationship with any Director and/or major shareholder of the Company and there is no business arrangement with the Company in which she has a personal interest.
+She attended all the Board Meetings held in the financial year ended 31 December 2024.

-He has had no convictions for any offences within the past five (5) years.
+Puan Sakinah binti Salleh has had no convictions for any offences within the past five (5) years.

+KEY SENIOR

-KEY SENIOR MANAGEMENT PROFILE
+MANAGEMENT PROFILE